Metrist-Software/product-docs/docs/slack.md

-# How do I use the Slack application?

-## What does the Slack application offer?

-The Metrist Slack application is an integrated experience to help you debug and get notified in real time about third-party dependency issues.
-Features include querying service health and receiving notifications, to specific channels or through DMs, when services enter a degraded or down state.

 ## Installing

 **Note:** Some Slack workspaces require an adminstrator to install third-party Slack applications.
 If your workspace is configured this way, your administrator will need to follow the steps below.